microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

     * Endpoint : Select SavePlateData Function.

 Now let's repeat the same steps for the second event function:
-1. From VSCode, create another function in the same project that is triggered by event grid,  name `QueuePlateForManualCheckup`
+1. From VSCode, create another function in the same project that is triggered by event grid,  name `QueuePlateForManualCheckup`.
+The JS file should appear next to the other one.
 2. Replace the code with the following:
 ```javascript
 const { app, output } = require('@azure/functions');